lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 - continuous-time states
 - independent variable (usually time; causality = "independent")

-Since ``y`` does not fuflill any of the above requirements, it is not allowed to show up in the ``dependencies`` list of ``der(x)``.
+Since ``y`` does not fulfill any of the above requirements, it is not allowed to show up in the ``dependencies`` list of ``der(x)``.

-Therefore, we require the FMU to expose in the model description file the dependency for any variable (discrete or continuous) modified by a zero crossing condition.
+Therefore, we require the FMU to declare in the model description file the dependency for all variables that depend on an event indicator function.
 That is, for the ``StateEvent4`` example, variable ``y`` should appear in the dependencies list of ``der(x)``.

+.. _subsec_te:

 Time Events
 <<<<<<<<<<<<

-The next section discusses additional requirements for handling time events with QSS.
+This section discusses additional requirements for handling time events with QSS.

 Consider the following model